 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-High affinity and selective negative modulator of AMPA receptors containing TARP-γ8 (Ki = 26 nM).
+JNJ 55511118 is a high affinity and selective negative modulator of AMPA receptors containing TARP-γ8 (Ki = 26 nM).
 Exhibits <50% binding against a panel of 52 receptors, ion channels and transporters (except 5HT2B and melatonin receptors 78% and 57%, respectively).
 Also displays minimal activity against other TARP-less AMPARs and AMPARs coexpressed with other TARPs or CNIH2.
 Orally bioavailable and brain penetrant.
 Anticonvulsant.

 Sold with the permission of Janssen Pharmaceutica N.V.